 Get HH posts in your email!

 In honor of Mother's Day, we have been focusing on Herbie parents and kids this week and we're continuing that theme today with our Herbie of the Week: Beth!
 By adopting a plant-based diet, Beth reversed her infertility related to Polycystic Ovarian Syndrome (PCOS).
 She also lost 72 pounds, reversed her IBS and was able to get off her meds!!
+She also faithfully uses the meal plans!

 Back in January, Beth emailed me, the subject: "Herbie for Life" with a short-and-sweet email: